 - Additional information

 Rock Hyrax Skull Replica measures 3.2 inches.
 Rock Hyrax Skull Replica is museum quality polyurethane resin cast.
 Made in USA.
+2-part skull (separate cranium and jaw).
 Our precise skull can be used as a teaching tool, museum skull exhibit, home decor skull, or office decor skull.

 The Rock hyrax or Procavia capensis is found at elevations up to 13,800 ft. in habitats with rock crevices allowing it to escape from predators.
 It is the only extant terrestrial afrotherian in the Middle East.
 Hyraxes typically live in groups of 10 to 80 animals, and forage as a group.